ApsTomar/amazon-scraper/README.md

 # amazon-scraper

 amazon-scraper is build for performing two types of scraping on Amazon platform.
 Given product url, it can scrape the details of the product.
-It also supports the category wise listing of all the products on Amazon and stores the all product details in the database.
+It also supports the category wise listing of all the products on Amazon and stores all the product details in the database.

 ## To run the scraper:

 #### Step-1:
- Clone the repository and acquire all dependencies.
+ Clone the repository and acquire all dependencies using command:

  `go mod download`